CGM Guide — Part 3

-The lost art of finger-prick blood glucose testing
+Before the fancy stuff: the lost art of finger-prick blood glucose testing

-“If in doubt, get the blood glucose meter out”
+“If in doubt, get the blood glucose meter out.”

 How to perform an accurate finger-prick blood glucose test